 wbcopytables is a command line utility included in MySQL Workbench that allows you to copy table data from a supported source database server to MySQL.
 It is used by the Workbench Migration wizard to copy data after the schema is migrated and created in the target MySQL server.

 wbcopytables can connect to the source database using either ODBC, the Python DBAPI, or the native MySQL client library.

-The copy is performed by executing a
+The copy executes a

-statement on the source database, and then
+source database, and then

-inserts the retrieved rows to the target MySQL server.
-Several
+rows into the target MySQL server.

 Table 5.1 File Location (Default)

 The syntax of the ODBC connection string uses standard ODBC

 syntax.
 You can also use a ODBC data source name (DSN).